Updated by Tatiana Glazkova on June 23th, 2021

-Covering requirements is a process that allows controlling how many requirements have tests designed for them, what types of tests have been designed, and how much we still need to do before we are ready to pass our test paths to execution.
-If you’re working with a large number of requirements, coverage reporting helps to save up a lot of time – we get the information we need quickly, instead of checking each requirement separately.
+Covering requirements is a process that allows you to control how many requirements have been developed by testers, what types of tests have been designed, and how much is still needed to be done before the requirements are ready for execution.
+If you’re working with numerous requirements, a coverage report can save you time by getting the information you need quickly, rather than checking each requirement separately.

-Approaching testing with requirements in mind doesn’t mean that you will only design tests on the basis of requirements, but also that you will be checking requirements themselves on at the stage when they are formulated.
+Approaching testing with requirements doesn’t mean that you will only design tests on the basis of requirements, but also that you will be checking requirements themselves at the stage when they are formulated.

 By doing that, you’ll be able to eliminate mistakes that could soon turn out to be very costly.
 You will also be able to tell whether the requirements are complete, straightforward, testable, and coherent.